metabase/metabase/docs/administration-guide/10-single-sign-on.md

 ## Enabling LDAP authentication

-If your organization uses LDAP, enabling it in Metabase will allow your users to log in via their LDAP credentials.

-To get started, click the **Configure** button in the LDAP section of the Admin Panel's Authentication page, where you'll fill out the form with the information about your LDAP server — hostname, port, security settings, and the LDAP admin username and password — and save your changes.
+In the **Admin** > **Authentication** tab, go the the LDAP section and click **Configure**.
+Fill out the form with the information about your LDAP server:

+- hostname
+- port
+- security settings
+- LDAP admin username
+- LDAP admin password

+Then save your changes.

 Metabase will pull out three main attributes from your LDAP directory - email (defaulting to the `mail` attribute), first name (defaulting to the `givenName` attribute), and last name (defaulting to the `sn` attribute).
 If your LDAP setup uses other attributes for these, you can edit this under the "Attributes" portion of the form.

 ![Attributes](./images/ldap-attributes.png)

 Your LDAP directory must have the email field populated for each entry that will become a Metabase user, otherwise Metabase won't be able to create the account, nor will that person be able to log in.
-If either name field is missing, Metabase will use a default of "Unknown," and the name can be changed manually in the person's account settings.
+If either name field is missing, Metabase will use a default of "Unknown," and the person can change their name in their [account settings](../users-guide/account-settings.md).

 ### LDAP user schema

-The **User Schema** section on this same page is where you can adjust settings related to where and how Metabase looks at your LDAP server to authenticate users.
+The **User Schema** section on this same page is where you can adjust settings related to where and how Metabase connects to your LDAP server to authenticate users.

 Let's stick with our WidgetCo example from above.
 If  entries for employees are all stored within an organizational unit in your LDAP server named `People`, you'll want to set the **User search base** field to `ou=People,dc=widgetco,dc=com`.
 This tells Metabase to begin searching for matching entries at that location within the LDAP server.